Rakhi Sawant: Film and television career

-Television debut and success (2006–present)

 In June 2006, Mika Singh attempted to kiss her at his birthday party, which caused a media controversy.
 A few months later, she appeared in the first season of the reality show Bigg Boss.
-She got evicted in week 4 but later made a re- entry.
+She got evicted in week 4 but later made a re-entry.
 She was among the top four finalists but got evicted days before the grand finale (24 January 2007, Day 84).

 In 2007, Rakhi made her singing debut in the album Super Girl launched by Venus Records & Tapes Pvt.
 Ltd. She later participated in the dance reality show Nach Baliye with Abhishek Avasthi and emerged as the first runner up.
 In 2008, Sawant appeared in the film Krazzy 4 for the item song 'Dekhta Hai Tu Kya'.
 In 2009, Sawant launched the reality show Rakhi Ka Swayamwar in which she planned to select her future husband by the ancient ritual of Swayamvar.
 On 2 August 2009 she chose her life partner, a contestant from Toronto, Canada, Elesh Parujanwala.
 However, several months later, Sawant announced that the couple had separated due to irreconcilable differences.
 After separation she said on interview that she got engaged to Elesh Parujanwala for money.

 In 2010, Rakhi hosted a talk show Rakhi Ka Insaaf which aired on Imagine TV.
 The show saw a controversy after the death of a participant after Rakhi had called him impotent.
 In 2011, she participated in Sony TV's Maa Exchange along with mother Jaya Sawant.

 Often appearing in reality shows as a host, judge or participant, Sawant is a regular stage performer.
 In 2012, she did a comedy act with Shahrukh Khan and Ranbir Kapoor at the 57th Filmfare Awards and entry dance performance in 2015 with Ranveer Singh and Arjun Kapoor in Malaysia.

-In 2013, she participated in Welcome – Baazi Mehmaan Nawazi Ki along with Anchal Sabharwal, Sangram Singh, Chetan Hansraj & Madhura Naik.
+In 2013, she participated in Welcome – Baazi Mehmaan Nawazi Ki along with Anchal Sabharwal, Sangram Singh, Chetan Hansraj and Madhura Naik.
 The show aired on Life OK.
 She later was a contestant on Box Cricket League.

 Sawant later played the leading role in thriller film Ek Kahani Julie Ki, and was seen in a cameo appearance in comedy fiction television series Bhaag Bakool Bhaag.

 From 2020 to 2021, Sawant appeared as a challenger in Bigg Boss 14.
 She emerged as a finalist but decided to walk out, opting for the cash prize of 14 lakhs.

-Political venture (2014–present)
+Rakhi also participated in Bigg Boss Marathi season 4 as a wild card contestant and reached the finale, before deciding to walk-out with 10 lakhs becoming 4th Runner-Up of the show.